Scientists, engineers and architects are looking to the natural world to solve problems in their fields—and it is yielding astounding results.

 The apostle John explained exactly how to do this, “And hereby we do know that we know Him, if we keep His commandments” (I John 2:3).
 Plainly stated, to know God we must keep His Law!

 God is calling some and revealing His wonderful truth to a few now (John 6:44).
 Some are being given the opportunity to understand the Mind that created them.
-These are now living the way of peace, happiness, prosperity and abundant living!
+These individuals are now living the way of peace, happiness, prosperity and abundant living!

 Every day, we experience the wonderful results of physical Creation, and are governed by its laws.
 Increasingly, man is discovering the keys to perfect design and function and putting them to work through biomimicry.
 We study nature, copy it, and harness its powerful blueprints to solve our most challenging physical problems—all in hopes of enhancing our existence.
 Yet the big picture is completely overlooked.